hashicorp/design-system/website/docs/patterns/disabled-patterns/partials/guidelines.md

 ### Feature is not ready

 Task user preference to see upcoming features.
-(We want to avoid inundating the user with upsells that feel disingenuous.)
+(We want to avoid inundating the user with up sells that feel disingenuous.)